bobpeers/Alteryx_SDK_QR_Code_Generator/README.md

 The tool will install the Python libary called [segno](https://segno.readthedocs.io/en/latest/)

 ## Usage
-The tool con be configured for:
+The tool can be configured as follows:

 - Source field is the field to encode as a QR code.
 - Scale, this changes the size of the QR codes 1 is small, 10 is large.
 I suggest you experiment to get the required size.